kubeflow/kfp-tekton/sdk/README.md

 After compiling the `sdk/python/tests/compiler/testdata/parallel_join.py` DSL script in the step above, we need to deploy the generated Tekton YAML to our Kubernetes cluster with `kubectl`.
 The Tekton server will automatically start a pipeline run for which we can follow the logs using the `tkn` CLI.

-Here we have to deploy the pipeline in the kubeflow namespace because all the pipelines with metadata tracking have to rely on the minio credential in the kubeflow namespace:
+Here we have to deploy the pipeline in the kubeflow namespace because all the pipelines with metadata and artifacts tracking  rely on the minio object storage credentials in the kubeflow namespace.

     kubectl apply -f pipeline.yaml -n kubeflow